|Gary G. Mittelbach|

 Eilts, J.A., G.G.
 Mittelbach, H.L.
 Reynolds, and K.L.
 Gross.
 2011.
 Resource heterogeneity, soil fertility, and species diversity: effects of clonal species on plant communities.
 American Naturalist 177:574-588.

 Patterns in Species Diversity The dramatic increase in biodiversity as one moves from the poles to the tropics, generally known as the Latitudinal Diversity Gradient, “..is the major, unexplained pattern in natural history…, one that mocks our ignorance” (Robert Ricklefs).
-My interest in the latitudinal diversity gradient stems from a general interest in understanding how climate and history affect broad scale patterns in biodiversity, and most of my work in this area is the result of collaborations developed from three working groups supported by the National Center for Ecological Analysis and Synthesis in Santa Barbara, CA. Listed below are some representative publications.
+My interest in the latitudinal diversity gradient stems from a general interest in understanding how climate and evolutionary history affect broad scale patterns in biodiversity, and most of my work in this area is the result of collaborations developed from three working groups supported by the National Center for Ecological Analysis and Synthesis in Santa Barbara, CA. Listed below are some representative publications.

 Hawkins, B.A., R. Field, H.V.
 Cornell, et al. 2003.
 Energy, water, and broad-scale geographic patterns of species richness.
 Ecology 84:3105-3117